We try to understand visitor needs and interests to help us plan facilities and develop services. The statistics used in this section are from

-- Every year, we collects statistics on visitation to Alberta's
+- Every year, we collect statistics on visitation to Alberta's parks.

 - 8.5 million visits per year